 Social networking has changed quite substantially in the last year or two.
 Here's how I see it:

 In the past, I belonged to 2 or 3 different musician networking forums.
 'Friends' that I shared opinions with there were much more distant in that I did not know them on a face-to-face basis.
 If I did engage in debate on a polarizing issue with them, there was very little consequence based on the fact that we really didn't know each other beyond the textual info we read about each other online, along with whatever avatar they posted for an identifier.

 NOW.... here we are engaging in similar banter, only it is with FRIENDS who know (or think they know) us!
 Suddenly, opinions of each other are formed or changed.
 Sides are taken.
 Decades old acquaintances and friendships are challenged by one short little comment you let slip.
 I have been watching the discourse and have even been somewhat burned by it on fairly recent conversations myself.
 The question we all need to start asking ourselves is...

 Is it really worth it?

 The anonymity is gone.
 We're no longer confronting cyber friends here.
-Suddenly, our comments are being read by FRIENDS & colleagues of past and FRIENDS & colleagues of present.
+Suddenly, our comments are being read by FRIENDS and colleagues of past, and FRIENDS and colleagues of present.
 Watching the debates on this current health-care issue, it seems many of these 'friends' are not so quick to dial it back, as it were.
 Passion is running amok.
 Hurtful things are being said.
 'Friendships' are ending right before our eyes.
 And over what?

 Is this all really worth the potential loss of friends?